nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Listing the students and their FYPs
-#### Proposed Implementation
+#### Implementation details
-The proposed `List` Feature allows the professor to list all FYP students in the FYP Manager.
+The `List` Feature allows the professor to list all FYP students in the FYP Manager.
 The `List` feature mechanism is facilitated by `ListCommand`.
 It extends from the abstract class `Command`.
 To summarize, it implements the following operation:
 * `ListCommand#execute()` — oversees the execution process for `ListCommand`.